-The following is the first of a five-part series written by Victor Taylor, a Philippine national and permanent resident of Canada.
+The following is the first of a six-part series written by Victor Taylor, a Philippine national and permanent resident of Canada.
 His writing is largely informed by his field work and personal experience in being involved in the Muslim areas of the Philippines for the last 50 years.
 His work provides an insightful first-hand perspective of the development of Islam in the Philippines and the rise of the Abu Sayyaf Group.

 The Philippines, the 12th largest country in the world with a population of 100 million, is a predominantly Christian country.
 Approximately 90 per cent of Filipinos are Christian, and 80 per cent are specifically Roman Catholic.
 This is the result of 333 years of Spanish colonial rule followed by 42 years of American rule.